So many Tlálocs! = Tantos Tláloc

 Chapultepec Zoo is located in the first section of the park, just off Reforma and across from the Museum of Anthropology.
 The zoo is open Tuesdays to Sundays from 9am – 4pm.
 Be aware of the early closing hour and give yourself a few hours to enjoy the visit.
 The closest metro is Auditorio, though it’s a pleasant walk through the park if you enter from the Chaputepec metro.
 Entrance is free and maps are available for a small charge.

-The Museo Nacional de Antropología (National Museum of Anthropology) is an absolute must-see, combining anthropological studies of Mexico’s indigenous groups with a mind-bending collection of artifacts produced over the past 3,000 years.
+The Museo Nacional de Antropología (National Museum of Anthropology) is an absolute must-see, combining anthropological studies of Mexico’s Indigenous groups with a mind-bending collection of artifacts produced over the past 3,000 years.
 This is one of the world’s top museums.
-Mexico’s cultural diversity and artistic genius are showcased in 23 exhibition halls that occupy more than 44,000 square feet.
+Mexico’s cultural diversity and artistic excellence are showcased in 23 exhibition halls that occupy more than 44,000 square feet.

 Please note that the official brochure and guidebook are several years old and do not correspond with the current design.
 For an interesting take on the design of the museum, read this essay by anthropologist Melissa Biggs.